-Cluster headaches are usually sudden, without warning, and last between 15 minutes and 3 hours.
+Cluster headaches usually come on suddenly and without warning and last between 15 minutes and 3 hours.
 People can experience up to eight attacks a day.

-Attacks tend to occur in daily clusters that can persist for weeks or months.
-They typically take place at the same time of day, which can often be a couple of hours after falling asleep at night.
+These attacks tend to occur in daily clusters and can persist for weeks or months.
+They also tend to start at consistent times, often a couple of hours after falling asleep at night.

-Any person experiencing these symptoms — which can sometimes be mistaken for hay fever — should consult their doctor.
+Any person experiencing these symptoms, which can sometimes resemble hay fever, should consult their doctor.

 The cause of cluster headaches is unclear, but they are more likely to occur in smokers.
 People should avoid alcohol during attack periods.

 Treatment aims to reduce the severity and frequency of the attacks.
 Options include: